HBO Go latest to jump on Apple single sign-on: Westworld bingeing, here we come!

 Drafting HBO Go to the lineup is potentially a big step.
 Previously, single sign-on (SSO) was compatible with streams from networks like ABC, Telemundo, ESPN, and Food Network, but HBO is the first premium cable channel to join the circus.
-We're hoping more premium channels like Showtime (disclaimer: Showtime and CNET are both owned by CBS) get added to the list -- anyone else excited for the new Twin Peaks?
+We're hoping more premium channels get added to the list.

 When single sign-on was first announced in June, TV watchers rejoiced.
 It means you input your cable login information just once on your iOS or tvOS devices, and -- boom! -- are granted access to all your TV content.
 Anyone who's had to type in their account and password a hundred times using an Apple TV remote can tell you how much that process sucks.
 Unfortunately, it took a year and a half to actually get the feature on their Apple TVs and iPads.
 Since then, compatible streaming apps have been coming in slowly.
 Hopefully, HBO Go's entrance signals a changing of the tide.